mderie/USYNTH/README.md

-Welcome to USYNTH / The Sound Explorer
+Welcome to USynth Reloaded / The Sound Explorer

 Endless TODO list
 -----------------

-[ ] Port everything in C++ with JUCE
+[x] Port everything in C++ with JUCE (Done : hence the Reloaded...
+I've left Lazarus and all the crapies sound lib found so far)
 [ ] ...